Aitken (crater)

+Aitken was a target of observation on Apollo 17 due to the command module's orbit passing directly over it.
+The crew had a photograph of Aitken from Zond 8 with instructions to examine the interior of the crater with emphasis on albedo, textures, and structures of the dark floor fill, the nature of light swirls in the southwest quadrant of the floor, and structures and rock exposures on the central peak, and possible "lava marks."

 This crater lies along the northern rim of the immense South Pole-Aitken Basin, which was named after this crater, and the southern lunar pole, two extreme points of the Basin.

-Aitken was a target of observation on Apollo 17 due to the command module's orbit passing directly over it.

 Satellite craters

 By convention, these features are identified on Lunar maps by placing the letter on the side of the crater midpoint that is closest to Aitken.